 Companies can enjoy savings of up to 70% by leveraging the salaries and costs in offshore countries.

 In the Philippines, for instance, companies can hire offshore staff with a US$500/month salary for starting positions.
 A team of 10 employees would only cost them as much as a single worker in the US with an equal position.

 Small and medium-sized businesses find it most difficult to hire local employees that suit their roles.

 The widened skill gap in developed countries paired with economic crises affects their capacity to expand their teams as needed.

 Businesses get to access a bigger pool of talent that can fit their requirements.
 They can have better options in hiring employees since they are not limited to what is available in their home countries.

-At the same time, business process outsourcing opens clients to global trade opportunities.
+At the same time, outsourcing opens clients to global trade opportunities.
 They can establish their global presence and expand more easily to other locations since they already have operations in the area.

 BPO reduces internal local compliance obligations including providing additional office spaces to employees.
 Instead, organizations can hold their business operations on a remote setup, most usually having their teams in an office provided by the BPO firm.

 Companies cannot always do everything on their own.
 Burnout within entrepreneurs and teams are more common than everyone thinks, especially with everyone filling up the tasks beyond their skill sets.